 What's the difference between Banh Uot and Banh Xeo?

 Banh Uot and Banh Xeo are two very popular Vietnamese dishes.
-The difference is that Banh Uot is made with rolled rice noodles whereas Bahn Xeo is made with a batter that has rice flour, turmeric and coconut cream.
-Banh Uot’s filling is typically made with minced pork whereas Bahn Xeo includes filling of pork belly, bean sprouts and shrimps inside that makes it look like an omlette.
+The difference is that Banh Uot is made with rolled rice noodles whereas Banh Xeo is made with a batter that has rice flour, turmeric and coconut cream.
+Banh Uot's has no filling whereas Banh Xeo includes filling of pork belly, bean sprouts and shrimps inside that makes it look like an omlette.

 Why is Banh Uot so popular?

 These delicious rolled crepes are soft, served with a ton of fresh garnishes as well as cold fish sauce, which makes it a refreshing dish or snack anytime.

 For me, I love it because I feel like it is a really light dish that I can just have three bowls and still feel light!